The Almighty Underwriter

 1) They read the application to get an overview of the case

 They’ll see how old the plaintiff is, the plaintiff’s account of what happened in the accident, what the injuries are, and what state the client lives in.
-This provides a framework for him or her to start working.
+This provides a framework for them to start working.

 2) They’ll review the documents received

-This is everything from medical records (showing your injury) to liability documents proving who caused the accident (in the form of a police report, incident report, or witness statements), insurance documents (so they know how much money is available to pay out), and court documents (to show what has happened so far in the lawsuit).
-From this, some underwriters can already make an estimate of your case’s value based on the documents alone.
+This includes everything from medical records (showing your injury) to liability documents proving who caused the accident (in the form of a police report, incident report, or witness statements), insurance documents (so they know how much money is available to pay out), and court documents (to show what has happened so far in the lawsuit).
+From this, some underwriters can estimate your case’s value based on the documents alone.

 3) Other times, underwriters may have additional questions

 This depends on the underwriter’s personality, the company’s guidelines, and how complex the case is.
-Some companies are quicker obtaining information than others.
+Some companies are quicker at obtaining information than others.
 For instance, Uplift Legal Funding’s team of underwriters can often make a decision without having a long back-and-forth with the attorney.
-This speeds up getting you an answer greatly.
+This greatly speeds up getting you an answer.

 4) Some underwriters make a recommendation as to the rate and fees that should be charged